ErpNetDocs/dev/web-client/reloading-extensions.md

 The screen displays:

 - the time of the last reload;
-- counts of discovered extensions, registered applications, registered panels, and failed registrations;
+- counts of panel apps, menu apps, navigation apps, and failed registrations;
 - every active extension, including its name, title, hint, extension URI, and extension path;
-- the raw `ExtensionData` configuration;
+- the deserialized extension data;
 - registration-specific errors;
 - a **Registered** or **Not registered** status and an error count when validation or registration fails.